henk52/virman/README.md

 # virman
 Virtual machine manager, a virsh wrapper in PERL.

-TODO Read the install wrapper, if the app references one.
+TODO XXX Working on UT for InfoExecute, remember to spoof DieIfExecuteFails() TODO Read the install wrapper, if the app references one.
 TODO Merge the data from the install wrapper with the Instance data
   - e.g. the run commands, file commands and network.